eclipse/kiso-testing/docs/introduction/integration_test.rst

 Introduction
 ------------

-The Integration Test Framework (Pykiso) provides the possibility to write and run tests on a HW target.
-It is built to orchestrate the entities and services involved in the tests.
-The framework can be used for both white-box and black-box testing as well as in the integration and system testing.
+Integration Test Framework (Pykiso) is a framework that can be used for both white-box and black-box testing as well as in the integration and system testing.